UNSW-Neural-Stimulator/neural_stimulator_firmware_2022/README.md

 All of the work of the Firmware team for this year is divided up into two folders:
 * The `/firmware` folder contains the actual firmware for the project
+  * The `NSTIM` project in the `BLE_DAC` workspace contains the actual firmware for the neural stimulator.
 * The `/other` folder contains all of the other code created by the team (i.e. weekly tasks)

 ## Making Changes: